Maximilianos/maxpanas.com/notes.md

 - Api calls
   - DONE! - make contact form use absolute url not relative for api submission
   - DONE! - make content api calls use absolute url not relative
+  - cache all successful api calls in redis db

 - Contact Form
   - DONE! - Add honeypot to email sender to reduce spam
   - Add server side cool-off rate limiter for multiple submissions
   - Use a better service to send emails to me (?)

 - Archive
   - DONE! - Sort archive articles by publish date
   - DONE! - Only include articles marked with "status:published" when in